mdavids/rfc/content/draft-davids-forsalereg-17.md

 Note 2:
-If a "\_for-sale" leaf node were to appear under the .arpa infrastructure top-level domain, it might be interpreted as an offer to sell IP address space.
+If a "\_for-sale" leaf node were to appear under the .arpa infrastructure top-level domain, it might be interpreted as an offer to sell IP address space, E.164 numbers or the like.
 However, such use is explicitly out of scope for this document, and processors **MUST** ignore any such records.

 # Operational Considerations {#operationalcons}